dnadales/sandbox/introspectable/README.md

 stack build
 ```

-Then, play with the functions defined in the `src` repository by firing up the
+Then, play with the functions defined in the `src` directory by firing up the
 REPL:

 ```bash